courtsbr/stfstj/README.md

 Using "adj2" you are telling the search engine that "prazo" is one word apart from "excesso".
 You don't have to include "acordaos" in the argument `database` because this is the default.

-I you want to search for monocratic decisions, you specify it in the `database` argument:
+If you want to search for monocratic decisions, you specify it in the `database` argument:

 ``` r
 df <- stf_metadata("excesso adj2 prazo",database="monocraticas")